Sunday 14 March 2010 07:35:58 PHT

 Terrorism and Kidnappings

-Several years ago, the Philippines had a lot of negative press regarding the safety of foreigners.
-Reports of tourists being kidnapped by terrorists from Malaysia, and Palawan aren't a comfortable read.
-However, we don't believe there is any reason for concern, and asure you Bohol is safe.
+For years already, the Philippines has a lot of negative press regarding the safety of foreigners.
+Reports of tourists being kidnapped by terrorists from Malaysia, Sulu, Basilan, and Mindanao, and Palawan aren't a comfortable read.
+However, we don't believe there is any reason for concern, and assure you Bohol is safe.

 Further Reading